gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 - `options`: An optional object literal of options:
     - `mode`: An optional mode to optimize Squide for `production`.
 Values are `"development"` (default) and `"production"`.
+    - `useMsw`: An optional boolean value indicating whether or not to create the runtime with MSW support.
     - `loggers`: An optional array of `Logger` instances.
     - `plugins`: An optional array of custom plugin instances.
     - `sessionAccessor`: An optional function returning the current session.